Great Pyrenees in an Apartment

 Noise Level

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Great Pyreneess have particular requirements based on their large size, heavy shedding level, and genetic predispositions to bloat and hip dysplasia.
+Great Pyreneess sit in the large-size category, shed at a heavy level, and carry documented risk for bloat and hip dysplasia — those three factors drive most of the daily-care decisions.

 Exercise Solutions